cavineers/cavineers.github.io/docs/index.md

 ## [Software](Software/Java/index.md)

-The software subteam holds  for writing the code that runs our robots.
+The software subteam holds the responsibility for writing the code that runs our robots.
 They use the programming language Java to program our robots.
 The software subteam is responsible for:

 - Programming the robot
 - Testing the robot